The Lonesome Road

 "The Lonesome Road" is a 1927 song with music by Nathaniel Shilkret and lyrics by Gene Austin, alternately titled "Lonesome Road", "Look Down that Lonesome Road" and "Lonesome Road Blues."
 It was written in the style of an African American folk song.

 Background

+Author Dorothy Scarborough writes about this song in her book,"On the Trail of Negro Folk-Songs", published by Harvard University Press, Cambridge, Mass., in September, 1925.
+She says the song was sent to her by Evelyn Cary Williams, of Lynchburg, Virginia, who says "it was taken down from the singing of Charles Galoway, a black man, uneducated, a worker on the roads in Virginia."
+Scarborough set out the melody and two verses of the song in her book, but says it "is difficult to place with respect to time.
+It may be a genuine Negro ballad, or it may be one remembered from the singing of the whites."

+Composer Harold L. Walters included his arrangement of "The Lonesome Road (Negro Folk Song)" in his "Special Arrangement Band Book," published by Rubank, Inc., Miami Florida.
+He attached a note to his arrangement, "Used by permission, from "On the Trail of Negro Folk-Songs" by Dorothy Scarborough, published by Harvard University Press, Cambridge, Mass."

 The lyricist and composer were both extremely popular recording artists.
 Gene Austin estimated he sold 80 million records, and Nathaniel Shilkret's son estimated his father sold 50 million records.
 Joel Whitburn lists recordings by Austin, Bing Crosby, Ted Lewis, and Shilkret (see list of recordings below) as being "charted" at Numbers 10, 12, 3 and 10, respectively.

 There are no reliable sales figures that can be used to verify or dispute any of the estimates above.